Sant720/sandwich/content/docs/sandwich/core-principles.md

 {{% columns %}}
 - ✅ Use toasting when:
-    - Your filling is moist or juicy
+    - Your filling is moist or juicy.
-    - You want an added crispy layer
+    - You want an added crispy layer.
-    - Your bread is slightly soft and needs reinforcement
+    - Your bread is slightly soft and needs reinforcement.

 - ❌ Avoid toasting when:
-    - The bread is naturally firm or seeded
+    - The bread is naturally firm or seeded.
-    - The bread is very fresh and delicate
+    - The bread is very fresh and delicate.
 {{% /columns %}}

 > [!danger]
 > **Avoid microwaving bread for toasting**.
 Microwaving bread often results in a **rubbery or tough crumb, loss of crisp crust, and rapid staling** as moisture redistributes and starches recrystallize.
 Always use dry-heat methods like a toaster, oven, or skillet to toast bread.